-TAG Issue TAG Requirement Progress at SOC Reference Introduction and objectives Outline the approach taken to assess if the investment is deliverable Complete Part 6a Evidence of similar projects f similar projects Provide evidence of similar projects that have been successful to support the recommended project approach.
-To be included at further business case stages Governance, organisational structure and roles Describe key roles, accountability's, roles and responsibilities and how they are resourced Complete Part 6a Assurance Assurance strategy and plan with key assurance and approval milestones Complete To be included at further business case stages Programme or project reporting Describe the reporting arrangements including delegated authorities, exception reporting, tolerances and change control Outline Part 6b Programme or project scope, dependencies and constraints pe, dependencies and Set out deliverables and decisions that are provided/ received from other projects and any constraints To be included at further business case stages Project implementation ummarise the key-work packages, product and work break down structures for executing work Part 6b Programme or project plan utline a plan with key milestones, progress and include a critical path Part 6b Stakeholder engagement and communications ent Set out the communications strategy and plans that accounts for all stakeholders, aligning with those outlines in the strategic dimension Part 6a Risk and issues management Provide arrangements for risk management and issues that are likely to affect delivery and implementation Outline Part 6c Lessons management ons management Produce a strategy and plan for learning from other proposals, learning throughout the proposal and sharing lessons with other teams.
-To be included at further business case stages Benefits management Produce a longlist of prioritised benefits and a Benefits Logic Map to show how benefits contribute to strategic objectives.
-Outline Part 3e Data Information Security rity Explicitly address the protection of critical systems, digital assets and commercially sensitive data To be included at further business case stages Benefits management and evaluation Set out the approach to managing the realisation and a credible plan for the evaluation of benefits including a set of Benefit Profiles Part 6b Project Closure re Summarise arrangements for project closure and how data will be captured for future benchmarking To be included at further business case stages
+• TAG Issue TAG Requirement Progress at SOC Reference Introduction and objectives Outline the approach taken to assess if the investment is deliverable Complete Part 6a Evidence of similar projects Provide evidence of similar projects that have been successful to support the recommended project approa ach.
+Complete To be included at further business case stages Governance, organisational structure and roles Describe key roles, accountability's, roles and responsibilities and how they are resourced Complete Part 6a Assurance Assurance strategy and plan with key assurance and approval milestones Complete To be included at further business case stages Programme or project reporting Describe the reporting arrangements including delegated authorities, exception reporting, tolerances and c change control Outline Part 6b Programme or project scope, dependencies and constraints lependencies and Set out deliverables and decisions that are provided/ received from other projects and any constraints To be included at further business case stages Project implementation Summarise the key-work packages, product and work break down structures for executing work Outline Part 6b Programme or project plan Outline a plan with key milestones, progress and include a critical path Outline Part 6b Stakeholder engagement and communications Set out the communications strategy and plans that accounts for all stakeholders, aligning with those outlin nes in the strategic dimension Outline Part 6a Risk and issues management Provide arrangements for risk management and issues that are likely to affect delivery and implementation Outline Part 6c Lessons management Produce a strategy and plan for learning from other proposals, learning throughout the proposal and sharin ng lessons with other teams.
+Outline To be included at further business case stages Benefits management Produce a longlist of prioritised benefits and a Benefits Logic Map to show how benefits contribute to strate egic objectives.
+Outline Part 3e Data Information Security Explicitly address the protection of critical systems, digital assets and commercially sensitive data Outline To be included at further business case stages Benefits management and evaluation Set out the approach to managing the realisation and a credible plan for the evaluation of benefits including g a set of Benefit Profiles Outline Part 6b Project Closure Summarise arrangements for project closure and how data will be captured for future benchmarking Outline To be included at further business case stages

-Note: Given the early stage of the work not all requirements have been completed at this stage.
+^{}Note: Given the early stage of the work not all requirements have been completed at this stage.